liqotech/liqo/docs/pages/User/liqo-brief.md

 Kubernetes users will experience the usual environment also after starting Liqo: all administrative tasks are the same, performed in the usual way and with the well-known tools (e.g. `kubectl`).
 The only difference is that your cluster can become more powerful, as resources and services can be borrowed from the other clusters you peered with.

 With Liqo, you can leverage an unlimited amount of resources by simply peering with other clusters.
-Similarly, resource providers can leverage their infrastructure by selling their resources to many different peers, in an highly dynamic way.
+Similarly, resource providers can leverage their infrastructure by selling their resources to many different peers, in a highly dynamic way.

 ## Terminology
 We call **home** cluster the one under your control, while the **foreign** cluster is the one that you peer with, which is usually under the control of different organizations.